gehazibispo/gehazibispo.github.io/README.md

 For icons I use [Font Awesome](https://fontawesome.com/) v5.8 icons.

 This webpage code (theme, functionalities, utilities, etc.) is released under MIT LICENSE grants, as described in the LICENSE file.
-Personal information remains personal and private for me.
+Personal information remains personal and private to me.